Frequently Asked Questions (FAQs) - Updated 4/2/14

 - Are there any special requirements once I am accepted?
 Answer: Yes.
 All accepted applicants must undergo a complete pre-partcipation medical examination.

 - Are any immunizations required by the program?
 Answer: Yes.
 All accepted applicants must have a current PPD negative result, Hepatitis B series or proof of immunity, Meningitis vaccination if <30 years old.
+A flu shot is required yearly.
 Other vaccine recommendations are listed in the instructions sent to all accepted applicants.

 - If I am accepted and have an emergency, can I defer my decision?
 Answer: Yes.
 You may defer your admissions decision for one year under extenuating circumstances.
 Deferrals must be approved by the program director.
 See Admissions Deferral Policy